-- Only clients that have a successful quit at the 4-week follow-up can continue to 12-weeks.
-If the 4week follow-up has a status of smoked/failed the 12-week submission is not possible. - Any client that has failed at 4-week follow-up, but wishes to continue with a guit attempt, should have a new quit started on PCR. - Any client that is lost to follow-up between 4-week submission and week 10, should have their 12week follow-up submitted at week 10 and then their quit attempt completed.
+- Only patients that have a successful quit at the 4-week follow-up can continue to 12-weeks.
+If the 4-week follow-up has a status of smoked/failed the 12-week submission is not possible. - Any patient that has failed at 4-week follow-up, but wishes to continue with a quit attempt, should have a new quit started on PCR. - Any patient that is lost to follow-up between 4-week submission and week 10, should have their 12week follow-up submitted at week 10 and then their quit attempt completed.